VS Code Extension

-Manage GPU instances from Hyperbolic directly within your editor.
+Manage GPU instances from Hyperbolic directly within your VS Code or Cursor.
 Create instances, connect via SSH, run Jupyter Notebook servers, and serve large language models with vLLM seamlessly.

 Setup